vertica/VerticaPy/docs/source/examples_business_churn.rst

 Machine Learning
 -----------------

 :py:func:`~verticapy.machine_learning.vertica.LogisticRegression` is a very powerful algorithm and we can use it to detect churns.
-Let's split our :py:mod:`vDataFrame` into training and testing set to evaluate our model.
+Let's split our :py:func:`~verticapy.vDataFrame` into training and testing set to evaluate our model.

 .. ipython:: python